 The Ruby language was designed with the goal of increasing developer happiness.
 Rails inherited this hallmark as well.
 Without evasion, engineers that enjoy what they do are likely to be more productive.
 That, in turn, means better outcomes for your startup or product.

 From a hiring perspective, a regular Rubyist is a person interested in skills development and a perfect match for a small team.
-Besides, Rails-savvy engineers are often good at full-stack development practices.
-These are vital for making a scalable website.
+Besides, Rails-savvy engineers are often good at full-stack development practices that are vital for making scalable Ruby on Rails websites.

 RoR is agile, scalable, known for its eloquent and concise code and a tremendous number of plugins or libraries to facilitate the pipeline.
 So, the answer to “Is Ruby on Rails good for e-commerce?” is clear.
 If you are hugely interested in RoR and need more understanding of its benefits, tell us about your project here, and our engineers will give you a top-level consultancy.